Articles

 Conferences

-Exploring Emotionality in L1 and L2 Writing: The Role of the Foreign Language Effect.
-14th Annual Conference of Arts and Humanities Conference.
+Exploring Emotionality in L1 and L2 Writing: The role of the foreign language effect.
+14th Annual Conference of Arts and Humanities.

 When Feedback Feeds Forward.
 Conference of Applied Linguistics and Intercultural Communication in Higher Education (CALICHE).